 "The India bio-diversity project is an immensely popular way for Airbus volunteers from all around the world to help communities and at the same time learn about environmental awareness, how to be innovative, and to manage natural resources in eco-efficient ways"

 - Andrea Debbane, Head of the Airbus Corporate Foundation

 The current group of Airbus volunteers, originated from France, Germany, Spain, UK, China, India, and the US are aged between 22 and 55, and will now build another set of plants in neighbouring Kadalakoly village in Tamil Nadu state, Southern India.
-Upon return the volunteers have committed to share their experience not only with their colleagues but also with local organisations and schools with whom the Airbus Corporate Foundation has built relationships.
+Upon return, the volunteers have committed to share their experience not only with their colleagues but also with local organizations and schools with whom the Airbus Corporate Foundation has built relationships.
 At present six biodiversity projects with local youth are underway in France, Germany, Spain and the UK.
 The Airbus Corporate Foundation aims at facilitating charitable activities worldwide under one roof within an international network of employees, associations and international organizations.
 Social responsibility coupled with a greater responsibility to take care of the environment has been at the heart of the Airbus business activities for a long time.
 The Airbus Corporate Foundation focuses its support on three themes: Humanitarian and community support, Youth development, Environment.